 Can be expensive - You’ll find that some providers charge for switching over from a dynamic to a static IP address.
 There’s also the cost of whatever you’re running to consider, keeping a server up for example requires your device to be on all the time which could cause your home bills to skyrocket.

-Not always available on home broadband - static IP addresses aren’t available from all of the UK’s internet providers and those that do offer them, don’t always include them with all of their packages.
+Not always available on home broadband - static IP addresses aren’t available from all of the UK’s internet providers and those that do offer them, don’t always include them with all of their subscriptions.

-As it’s generally business owners who require static IP addresses, some of the UK’s biggest providers including Virgin Media, BT and TalkTalk only offer them as part of the their business broadband packages.
+As it’s generally business owners who require static IP addresses, some of the UK’s biggest providers including Virgin Media, BT and TalkTalk only offer them as part of the their business broadband subscription.
 Some like Plusnet, Zen, John Lewis and Vodafone however, have made them available to home broadband customers.

-The price of a static IP address will vary from provider to provider, sometimes being included for free with business broadband packages, incurring a one-off change or even adding a small extra cost to your monthly bill, so you should always use a comparison site to find the best deal.
+The price of a static IP address will vary from provider to provider, sometimes being included for free with business broadband subscriptions, incurring a one-off change or even adding a small extra cost to your monthly bill, so you should always use a comparison site to find the best deal.